braintree/braintree-android-drop-in/v6_MIGRATION_GUIDE.md

 ## Handle Drop-In Result

-You should handle the `<TYPE>` in `onActivityResult`, the same was as you did in your v5 integration.
+You should handle the result in `onActivityResult`, the same way as you did in your v5 integration.

 Changes:
 - The key for accessing an error from the Activity result has changed from `DropInActivity.EXTRA_ERROR` to `DropInResult.EXTRA_ERROR`.